-What I can say with certainty though, is that after two credit blitzkriegs and about 10 new credit cards, my score has actually increased around 20 points (I watch it closely).
+What I can say with certainty though, is that after multiple credit blitzkriegs and over 20 new credit cards, my score has actually increased regularly.
 This story is similar to most people I’ve talked to who prefer to blitzkrieg over slowly accumulating cards.

 When you do a credit blitzkrieg, you’re basically affecting four pieces of your credit score.
 Here’s what they are so that you can consider them for your own situation.

 - Number of accounts: When you sign up, this number goes up.
 As far as I can tell, number of accounts doesn’t mean much unless you have too few or far, far too many.
 10-15 revolving accounts (credit cards) don’t seem to cause any concern.